 Do some people experience the workplace as more stressful than others?

-In new research from The Deloitte Greenhouse® Business Chemistry® team, working styles and preferences can impact how we experience and cope with stress.
-Understanding the differences is a powerful step for teams looking to improve their working relationships, and ultimately, their performance.
+Research from our dedicated Business Chemistry® insights team reveals that working styles and preferences can impact how we experience and cope with stress.
+Understanding these differences is a powerful step for teams looking to improve their working relationships, and ultimately, their performance.

 - View the video